- Why Do Seniors Struggle with Computer?

 Lessons on how to use modern communication devices such as smartphones, tablets, and laptops.

-These organisations aim to alleviate the effect of digital exclusion whereby older generations have little or no access to modern technologies nor the ability to use them.
+These organizations aim to alleviate the effect of digital exclusion whereby older generations have little or no access to modern technologies nor the ability to use them.

 In addition to the programmes designed for the elderly, there are also websites with lessons to help them learn more about computers and even programmes to simplify computers for first-time users.